evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ## Interior

+There is one seat type you can select in different materials.
 The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats